dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T851: Inclusive growth should be a goal of globalization.
+### T851: Inclusive growth ensures all benefit from globalization.

 |Support|
 |---|